San Saba, Rome

 San Saba is an ancient basilica church in Rome, Italy.
 It lies on the so-called Piccolo Aventino, which is an area close to the ancient Aurelian Walls next to the Aventine Hill and Caelian Hill.

 The current Cardinal Deacon of the Titulus S. Sabae is Arthur Roche, succeeding Jorge Medina.
 Both served as prefects of the Dicastery of Divine Worship and the Discipline of the Sacraments at the time of their elevation.
-The titulus was established in 1959.
+The church was made parochial in 1931 and entrusted to the care of the Society of Jesus.
+It was established as a titulus in 1959.

 History

 According to legend, St. Silvia, mother of Pope Gregory I, had an estate at the site.
 After her death, so legend reads, her estate was transformed into an affiliate monastery of St. Andreas, the monastery which Gregory I founded at the site of today's San Gregorio al Celio.
-This legend, however, can be traced back only to the 12th century, when in context of Renovatio Romae and Church Reform, the monastery of San Saba was meant to be provided with a long and impressive local tradition.
+This legend, however, can be traced back only to the 12th century, when in the context of Renovatio Romae and Church Reform, the monastery of San Saba was meant to be provided with a long and impressive local tradition.

 An alternate theory suggests a connection with a hospice for pilgrims founded by Gregory on land that belonged to his family.